LeVlad/BusyMammaBee/README.md

  ## Background ##

- - I chose the background to change while scrolling to create a dinamic feel but with no animations using the CSS command "background-image: linear-gradient(62deg, #FBAB7E 20%, #F7CE68 50%, #ffffff 100%);".
+ - I chose the background to change while scrolling to create a dynamic feel but with no animations using the CSS command "background-image: linear-gradient(62deg, #FBAB7E 20%, #F7CE68 50%, #ffffff 100%);".
  - The tree colours create a relaxing easy-on-the-eyes mix that is neither blank nor flashy.

 ## 1. Home ##